ayeuhugyu/PepperBot/notes.md

   - grok-3-mini-beta (something from a provider other than openai)
   - deepseek-r1 (reasoning model, uses llama. note that it takes context very weirdly)
   - closex/neuraldaredevil-8b-abliterated (weird model i found, somewhat good at being casual)
-- you can run `p/gpt edit` and configure the model and start clicking around on them to get a better idea of what each of them does.
+- you can run `p/conversation configure` and configure the model and start clicking around on them to get a better idea of what each of them does.

 $SPLIT_EMBED$